-- Understanding natural lake processes and accommodating them in the design and management of a pond can create significant aesthetic value and reduce operational costs. - Lakes and ponds have several distinct defining characteristics.
+• Understanding natural lake processes and accommodating them in the design and management of a pond can create significant aesthetic value and reduce operational costs.

+- Lakes and ponds have several distinct defining characteristics.
 Their size, shape, and depth may all affect how they respond to various environmental inputs. - Most golf courses plan their lakes and water hazards to be a part of the stormwater control and treatment system.
 This usually works well for all concerned.
 However, natural waters may not be considered treatment systems and must be protected. - Lakes and ponds may be used as a source of irrigation water.
 It is important to consider these functions when designing and constructing the ponds. - Careful design may significantly reduce future operating expenses for lake and aquatic plant management.

-- Consult with a qualified golf course architect, working in conjunction with a stormwater engineer, to develop an effective stormwater management system that complies with the requirements of the water management district/department or other permitting agency. - When constructing drainage systems, pay close attention to engineering details such as subsoil preparation, the placement of gravel, slopes, and backfilling. - Where practical, internal golf course drains should discharge through pretreatment zones and/or vegetative buffers to help remove nutrients and sediments. - Studies of water supplies are needed for irrigation systems, and studies of waterbodies or flows on, near, and under the property are needed to properly design a course's stormwater systems and water features, and to protect water resources. - Peninsular projections and long, narrow fingers into ponds may prevent water mixing.
-Ponds that are too shallow may reach high temperatures, leading to low oxygen levels and promoting algal growth and excess sedimentation. - In shallow or nutrient-impacted ponds, the use of aeration equipment may be required to maintain acceptable dissolved oxygen (DO) levels in the water.
+- Consult with a qualified golf course architect, working in conjunction with a stormwater engineer, to develop an effective stormwater management system that complies with the requirements of the water management district/department or other permitting agency.
+There are additional permitting requirements for pond construction within a floodplain. - Consider engineering details such as subsoil preparation, the placement of gravel, slopes, and backfilling when constructing drainage systems. - Create, where practical, internal golf course drains that discharge through pretreatment zones and/or vegetative buffers to help remove nutrients and sediments. - Perform studies of water supplies needed for irrigation systems.
+Studies of waterbodies or flows on, near, or under the property are needed to properly design a course's stormwater systems and water features, and to protect water resources. - Prevent peninsular projections and long, narrow fingers into ponds that may prevent water mixing. - Ponds that are too shallow may reach high temperatures, leading to low oxygen levels and promoting algal growth and excess sedimentation. - Use aeration equipment in shallow or nutrient-impacted ponds to maintain acceptable dissolved oxygen (DO) levels in the water.